michhar/michhar.github.io/docs/deploy-with-azureml-cli-boldly.md

 ## Context

-I wanted to quickly deploy a Microsoft Cogntive Toolkit (CNTK) machine learning model I'd trained for classification, testing locally with the Python code I wrote, then dockerizing and testing that locally, also.
-If local worked, I wished to deploy the tested, dockerized service to a Kubernetes cluster (with just a handful of commands if possible - and, yes, it is).
+I was looking for an easy way to deploy a machine learning model I'd trained for classification, built with Microsoft Cogntive Toolkit (CNTK), a deep learning framework.
+I wanted still to test locally with the Python code I wrote, then dockerize and test my image locally, as well.
+If the local image ran, I wished to, then, deploy the tested, dockerized service to a cluster for a realtime scoring endpoint (with just a handful of commands if possible - and, indeed, it was).

-This post is mainly about the commands to use for deploying with the new, in Preview, AzureML CLI, however for example scoring files and schema with CNTK, see the [References](#references) below.
+This post is mainly about the commands to use for deploying with the new, in Preview, Azure ML CLI, however for example scoring files and schema with CNTK, see the [References](#references) below.

 ## Prerequisites